jindian/linux_note/linux_startup/linux_protocol.md

 We are in linux now!

-Source code of instructions located from address 0x1000000
+Source code of instructions located at address 0x1000000

 ```assembly_head_32